 Exoskeletons can be full bodysuits, or be created to only be worn on specific parts of the body, like hands or shoulders.

 An exoskeleton has its name because it is built to mirror the makeup of the human body and internal skeletal structure.
 It is like a metal skeletal system that is worn on the outside of a person’s body.

 Exoskeletons are worn to reduce the stress put on the body by performing certain tasks.
 Originally, exoskeletons were used in the medical field to assist in rehabilitation.
-More recently, they have been used in labour intensive fields like construction and manufacturing to reduce injury rates, assist in lifting and moving of heavy objects, and to provide a strong support system for handling large machines and objects.
+More recently, they have been used in labour-intensive fields like construction and manufacturing to reduce injury rates, assist in lifting and moving heavy objects, and provide a strong support system for handling large machines and objects.